Long associated with wintry Christmas cheer, “Jingle Bells” was originally written for a Thanksgiving celebration.

 The song was re-published in 1857 and was given the title we all know today.
 Neither version made any impression on the public—it took several generations for “Jingle Bells” to become a holiday favorite.

 BONUS FACTOID: “Jingle Bells” holds the distinction of being the first song broadcast from space.
-On December 16, 1965, the crew of Gemini 6 reported seeing a “red-suited” astronaut in lunar orbit before serenading Mission Control with a spirited take on the song (complete with bells and a harmonica that they smuggled onboard their spacecraft).
+On December 16, 1965, the crew of Gemini 6 reported seeing a “red-suited” astronaut (in “polar orbit”) before serenading Mission Control with a spirited (and charmingly tuneless) performance with bells and a harmonica they smuggled onboard their spacecraft.